 Frequently Asked Questions

-One of the many strengths of our program is our Maternal Child Health curriculum.
+One of the many strengths of our program is our Family Centered Perinatal Care curriculum.
 Our program has been reported in the literature (Fam Med, 2003; 35:174-80) as a unique blend of education and patient care that combines the viewpoints and philosophies of family physicians and midwives.
-The RRC requires 3 months of OB/GYN — we have 6 weeks of OB with obstetricians in a large community hospital and then 4.5 months of maternal child health with the FP faculty.
+The RRC requires 3 months of OB/GYN — we have 6 weeks of OB with obstetricians in a large community hospital and then 4.5 months of family centered perinatal care with the FP faculty.
 Of those 4.5 months in the 2nd and 3rd year, only 1.5 months of that time is spent in “obstetrics”, with the remainder being inclusive of care for newborns, young children, adolescents, sexual health, family planning, and STI treatment.
 On average, upon graduation our residents do somewhere between 100-110 deliveries over the course of their residency.

-The ‘C’ of MCH is also a strength of our program–newborn care, FMC children’s acute care clinic, pediatric care at a health department, urban and rural pediatric settings are all part of residents’ experience during MCH months.
+Some other strengths of our program include newborn care, FMC children’s acute care clinic, pediatric care at a health department, urban and rural pediatric settings are all part of residents’ experience during FCPC months.
 The residents also have 4 months of pediatrics with the Pediatrics services at Wake and at UNC Hospitals.

-- Broad scope family medicine training including MCH, inpatient care, and the full spectrum of outpatient office practice throughout all three years of residency, all taught by Family Physicians
+- Broad scope family medicine training including FCPC, inpatient care, and the full spectrum of outpatient office practice throughout all three years of residency, all taught by Family Physicians

-- Broad procedural experience taught by Family Physicians: colposcopy, vasectomy, circumcisions, exercise testing, dermatologic procedures, acupuncture
+- Broad procedural experience taught by Family Physicians: colposcopy, vasectomy, circumcisions, dermatologic procedures, acupuncture

 - Midwife on faculty